VHAINNOVATIONS/Maternity-Tracker/README.md

 	Routines - Source code for DSIO routines

-	kids - KID builds used to install routines for the DSIO namespace
+	kids - KID builds used to install routines and VistA components for the DSIO namespace